-Many students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, clean drinking water, adequate sports infrastructure and working fans and lights in classrooms.
-Many students mentioned the presence of functional laboratories for Grade IX.
+Many students reported the availability of essential facilities in their schools, such as separate functional toilets for boys and girls, adequate sports facilities for all students, clean drinking water, and functioning fans and lights in classrooms.
+Nearly half of the students also mentioned the presence of functional laboratories for Grade IX.